Vis4SciML/Landscaper/README.md

 - **Quantification**: Applies advanced metrics, including a novel topological data analysis (TDA) based smoothness metric, enabling new insights into model behavior.
 - **Visualization**: Offers intuitive tools to visualize and interpret loss landscapes, providing actionable insights beyond traditional performance metrics.

 By uniting these aspects, Landscaper empowers users to gain a deeper, more holistic understanding of their model's behavior.
-More information can be found in the [documentation](https://Vis4SciML.github.io/landscaper) or in the [paper](add link to paper).
+More information can be found in the [documentation] or in the [paper].

 ## Quick Start

-Check out the [quick start guide](https://Vis4SciML.github.io/landscaper/quick-start.md) for a step-by-step introduction to using Landscaper.
+Check out the [quick start guide] for a step-by-step introduction to using Landscaper.

 ## Documentation
-The full documentation for Landscaper is available at [https://Vis4SciML.github.io/landscaper](https://Vis4SciML.github.io/landscaper).
+The full documentation for Landscaper is available at [placeholder].
 It includes detailed instructions on installation, usage, and examples.

 ## Installation
 To install Landscaper, you can use pip.
 The package is available on PyPI and can be installed with the following command: